Sunday, October 13, 2024

-HomeCHINA OPPRESSES AND TORTURES MUSLIMSChina employs spies to prevent its Muslims from fasting during the holy...
+HomeCHINA OPPRESSES MUSLIMSChina employs spies to prevent its Muslims from fasting during the holy...

 China employs spies to prevent its Muslims from fasting during the holy month of Ramadan